EC2 Productions + Lowe’s Home Improvement

 After developing a variety of concepts for Lowe’s to consider, the final series format landed on transforming one space in a home over the course of a weekend.
 The host would work with average homeowners to teach them DIY skills, focusing on 5 main projects throughout the weekend.

 The goal was to make the series look and feel just like a show on HGTV, but to be much more relatable - featuring projects on a scale that was actually attainable for the average homeowner.
-“The Weekender” even improved upon the standard HGTV model with a higher production value, increased viewer takeaway, and an updated, faster pace that’s better aligned with the digital content age.
+“The Weekender” improved up traditional home reno shows, with high production value, increased viewer takeaway, and an updated, faster pace that’s better aligned with the digital content age.

 Over the course of 20 months, EC2 produced 4 seasons of The Weekender - a total of 44 episodes.